nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-before:always">&nbsp;</div>
 <p></p>

-## Saving Data
+## 4. Saving Data
 Meal Companion automatically saves the ingredients you add to a text file named `ingredients.txt`.
 This text file can be accessed from the same folder where you downloaded the original `mealcompanion.jar` file.
+You may refer to Fig. 25.

 ![save1.png](images/save1.png)
-<sub>Fig 24: Location of saved file containing all user-entered ingredients, within the same folder that</sub> `mealcompanion.jar` <sub>is stored.</sub>
+<sub>Fig 25: Location of saved file containing all user-entered ingredients, within the same folder that</sub> `mealcompanion.jar` <sub>is stored.</sub>

 > **Warning**:
 > Please refrain from editing the `ingredients.txt` file as it could result in undesirable behaviour of the program.